PdxCodeGuild/IntroToProgramming/labs/lab03-emoticon.md

 ## Version 2

-Use a `while` loop to generate 5 emoticons.
+Use a `for` loop to generate 5 emoticons.